 When we assign a program to a practice, there are several steps that we perform to ensure the accuracy of the measure numbers.

 Step 1: Identity Mapping.
 The system will automatically create mappings to certain data when it is initially loaded.
 Identity mappings are used for codes like ICD-9, ICD-10, RXNorm, etc. where the data extracted from the practice is an exact match to the code in the authoritative code list.
-For example if the practice gives us a diagnosis code of 250.00, that is automatically mapped to ICD-9 code 250.00
+For example if the EMR data extracted includes a diagnosis code of I10, that is automatically mapped to ICD-10 code I10.

 Step 2: Crowd Source Mapping.
 The system will automatically create addition mappings to much of the data based on crowd sourcing.
 For practices that use the same EMR, the system will automatically create a mapping if the same item was mapped a certain number of times to the same authoritative item.
 For example, if the practice gives us Social History of Never Smoker, and that has been mapped for a specified number of other practice to the SNOMED code 160618006 - Current Non-smoker, the next time the system finds a Social History of "Never Smoker" it will automatically create the mapping to the same SNOMED code.
 If the item says "Never Smoker" but comes in as anything other than Social History, it will not be automatically mapped.